 - Considerations using the SQL UPDATE Statement

 Though this article uses the AdventureWorks database for its examples, I’ve decided to create an example table for use within the database to help better illustrate the examples.
 You can find the script you’ll need to run here.

 Also, let’s initially populate the table with some data using the following INSERT statement:

-The SQL UPDATE statement is used to change column values.
-Though an update statement can modify columns data from many sources, such as literal values or other query results, the basic format is the same.
+Use the SQL UPDATE statement to change column values.
+Though an update statement modifies column data from many sources, such as literal values or other query results, the basic format is the same.

 There are three components to an UPDATE statement: